BKarabadzhak/ChessGame/README.md

 # ChessGame
-ChessGame is a chess game written in C++.
+ChessGame is a console chess game written in C++.

 Includes all the basic features for a two-player game.